Woodward Avenue Presbyterian Church: History

 Membership surpassed 2200 by 1921.
 However, by the 1950s, many members were leaving Detroit for the northern suburbs.
 Woodward Avenue Presbyterian Church began to struggle, with fewer than 1000 members in 1961 and only 404 in 1971.
 In 1981, Woodward Avenue Presbyterian merged with Covenant Church.
 The combined churches still had fewer than 500 members, and by 1991 there were only 210.
-In 1993, the congregation split from the Presbyterian church, eventually becoming the Abyssinia Interdenominational Church.
+In 1993, the congregation split from the Presbyterian church, eventually becoming the Abyssinia Interdenominational Church under Pastor Gary Douglas.
 The church closed on the death of the pastor in 2005.
 Woodward Avenue Presbyterian was abandoned, and has fallen into disrepair.

 Owners changed hands several times but none had the finances to keep up such a large property.
 The building then was bought at a foreclosure sale by an information technology company that had also purchased an adjacent building.
 In a 2018 television interview the company's executive outlined plans to restore the building for the community.
 As of January 2019 the company had replaced the roof and were in the process of interior cleanup and structural stabilization.
 However in July the technology company was debared from doing business with the city until 2026 after bribing a city official for business contracts.
 As of 2020 there was no update on any further repairs.